dotis/Seascapes/SatComp_paper_notes.md

 Is Joaquin using a per-pixel slope?  - Over what region?

 One plot of SST comparisons (test region) - should be the same.
+Should we bother w/SST?

+### Input products needed from Joaquin
+ - Get all from Joaquin via ftp if possible (monthly, 5-km?)
+1. Chl-a (MODA, VSNPP)
+2. adg(443) (MODA,VSNPP)
+3. NFLH (MODA,S3A/B)
+4. Seascape class and prob (MODA,VSNPP)
+5. Other - SS w/MODA w/only NFLH changed?